beastgwert/Soundscape-to-Image-Demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## Overview
-This project contains instructions to try out our [Soundscape-to-Image](https://github.com/GISense/Soundscape-to-Image/tree/main) model trained on 8k audio-image pairs from Youtube videos.
+This project contains instructions to try out our [Soundscape-to-Image](https://github.com/GISense/Soundscape-to-Image/tree/main) model trained on 8k audio-image pairs from publicly available Youtube videos.

  ## Environment
 1. Environment: Python 3.12 or newer